Code-Institute-Submissions/thrill-seekers/TESTING.md

 ### CSS Validation
 The validation of the CSS code was done with the [W3C MCSS Validator](https://jigsaw.w3.org/css-validator/) <br>
 The following css files have been tested with the W3C CSS Validator by copying the code directly into the validator.
-No errors occurred
+No errors occurred.

 | Tested File                     | Test Result Screenshot                                                                                                                              | Result          |
 | ------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- | --------------- |